alexpil4/dogos-moon-diary/README.md

 > "That a bad job interview is not a complete waste of time."

-The project is a vite SPA for keeping a record of observations of the moon.
+Vite SPA project for keeping record of moon observations.

 ## Running the app